Hill’s Prescription Diet W/D Canine canned dog food is not rated due to its intentional therapeutic design.

 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet W/D Canned Dog Food looks like an average wet product.
+Judging by its ingredients alone, Hill’s Prescription Diet W/D Canine appears to be an average wet product.

 And a fat-to-protein ratio of about 71%.

-Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a limited amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a limited amount of meat.

-Hill’s Prescription Diet W/D Canned Dog Food is a plant-based wet product using a limited amount of egg product as its main source of animal protein, thus earning the brand 2 stars.
+Hill’s Prescription Diet W/D Canine is a plant-based canned dog food using a limited amount of egg product as its main source of animal protein.

 A Final Word